spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-the-shared-layer.md

 To identify the new payment type, do the following:

-1. Create the `PaymentMethodsConstants` interface under the `Shared` namespace, where you define these unique constants.
+1. In the `Shared` namespace, where you define these unique constants, create the `PaymentMethodsConstants` interface.

 **Code sample:**